 Photochemical reactor – continuous photochemical reactions

-Photochemistry, or the use of light in chemical reactions, has a number of important applications both in nature and industry.
-Photochemical reactions lie at the heart of photosynthesis and vitamin D formation, and play important roles in the manufacture of electronic equipment, protective coatings and the synthesis of drugs and fragrances.
+Photochemistry, or the use of light in chemical reactions, has several important applications both in nature and industry.
+Photochemical reactions lie at the heart of photosynthesis and vitamin D formation and play important roles in the manufacture of electronic equipment, protective coatings, and the synthesis of drugs and fragrances.

 Traditional batch photochemistry however has fallen out of favour.
-A number of problems such as safety, the availability and complexity of equipment, the control of reaction conditions and the difficulty in scale-up, limit its use.
+Several problems such as safety, the availability and complexity of equipment, the control of reaction conditions, and the difficulty in scale-up, limit its use.

 Features of the UV-150 photochemical reactor